ryanaidilp/stadata_flutter_sdk/README.md

 ## Description

 The **STADATA Flutter SDK** is a powerful and user-friendly Flutter SDK designed to seamlessly integrate with the official API offered by the Badan Pusat Statistik (BPS) Statistic of the Republic of Indonesia.
-BPS offers a [WebAPI](https://webapi.bps.go.id/developer/) - <https://webapi.bps.go.id/developer/> that allows users to programmatically access various types of data, including Publications, Press Releases, static tables, and dynamic tables.
+BPS offers a [WebAPI](https://webapi.bps.go.id/developer/) - <https://webapi.bps.go.id/developer/> that allows users to programmatically access various types of data, including Publications, Press Releases, Static Tables, Dynamic Tables, and many more.

 This SDK empowers Flutter developers to effortlessly access a wealth of statistical data and information directly from BPS's extensive database, enabling the creation of data-driven applications that provide valuable insights into various aspects of Indonesia's socio-economic landscape.